 Cons: Terrible auto-block friction, rappelling/lowering can be hard on the shoulders

 A modified tube-style belay device, the Mega Jul is a passive assisted braking device.
 It is the precursor to the Edelrid Giga Jul, which outperforms it in nearly every way, except for price and weight.
 Most of the Mega Jul's flaws have been improved upon with the newer release, so that is the one we would sooner recommend.

 The information we present in this review is intended to help you make a purchasing decision, and should not be construed as advice or instruction on how to use the device itself.
 Check out this video from Edelrid for instructions on using the device.
 Here is a link to the instruction manual, with pictures!

 The Mega Jul is a passive assisted braking device.
 A clever slot in the side of the tube body causes the rope to tightly pinch between the device and belay carabiner to provide extra braking strength.
 This assistance is stronger in most applications than a classic tube but not as powerful as the active assisted braking devices in our review.
 Compared to pretty much every other passive assist braking device, our testers found the Mega Jul's catch to be more confidence inspiring and stronger at locking off when a climber is already hanging on the rope.

-Depending on how you orient the Mega Jul it can operate as a standard or assisted locking device while lowering or rappelling.
+Depending on how you orient the Mega Jul it can operate as a standard or assisted locking device while rappelling.
 In standard mode, with the green loop facing towards you, it operates like any other tube.
 Switch it around into assisted braking mode, and you will have to apply upward pressure on the green thumb loop for rope to feed through.
 Cease this pressure and the Mega Jul is designed to lock, making it easier to clean gear or undo tangles during a rappel.
 Although we like this feature in theory, in practice it requires that you engage your shoulder and can exhaust those muscles during long descents.